Demian's Gamebook Web Page

 Special Thanks:Thanks to Slick for the British cover scan and Lecta Wambold for spotting and correcting a typo.

-Users Who Own This Item: Alatar001, AlHazred (US), Andys80s, Ardennes (US), auximenes, BarefootJimmy (US), Belgarath, BobaGabe, bookwormjeff, Chanticrow, Contrarian, Crazyscotsman, CSquared, dArtagnan, dave2002a, DeKoovenWolf (British edition), Eamonn McCusker, Ed (UK edition), Erikwinslow (US), exaquint, Ffghtermedic (American Edition), firefoxpdm, Fireguard, fushek, Himynameistony, hoops4ever, horrorbusiness, Hugues, jeff3333, jeffreylee, Joe_TC (UK), Jubal, katzcollection (American edition), Khellendros (US), kinderstef, KJB, knginatl (US, UK), le maudit, lek, LordJR, mcd, mlvoss, nelsondesign, Nomad, novelist1982, ntar (US), outspaced, qazplm (US), redpiper05, SherlockHolmes, spragmatic (US,UK), steelprimate, strawberry_brite, ThaRid (2 copies), ThisIslandEarth, Trachalio, Tremendez, utfanatic, Virtua Sinner, Von Scotty, waktool (US 1st printing), wonderfly, zat
+Users Who Own This Item: Alatar001, AlHazred (US), Andys80s, Ardennes (US), auximenes, BarefootJimmy (US), Belgarath, BobaGabe, bookwormjeff, Chanticrow, Contrarian, Crazyscotsman, CSquared, dArtagnan, dave2002a, DeKoovenWolf (British edition), Eamonn McCusker, Ed (UK edition), Erikwinslow (US), exaquint, Ffghtermedic (American Edition), firefoxpdm, Fireguard, fushek, Himynameistony, hoops4ever, horrorbusiness, Hugues, jeff3333, jeffreylee, Joe_TC (UK), Jubal, katzcollection (American edition), Khellendros (US), kinderstef, KJB, knginatl (US, UK), le maudit, lek, LordJR, marnaudo, mcd, mlvoss, nelsondesign, Nomad, novelist1982, ntar (US), outspaced, qazplm (US), redpiper05, SherlockHolmes, spragmatic (US,UK), steelprimate, strawberry_brite, ThaRid (2 copies), ThisIslandEarth, Trachalio, Tremendez, utfanatic, Virtua Sinner, Von Scotty, waktool (US 1st printing), wonderfly, zat

 Users Who Want This Item: Aryon, Dronak, Flo, Gartax, Lambchop, NEMO, Pseudo_Intellectual, Ryuran333, Trachalio (Used to own), twar, utfanatic, yermither